 - Yes, you can have up to two addresses per profile.
 For example, you can list your home and work address if they are both in the GHC 9-1-1 territory.

-How many people and phone numbers can be added in one profile?
+How many people and phone numbers can be added to my profile?

 - You can add up to ten occupants with two phone numbers per person.